-[vc_row][vc_column][vc_column_text]At a time when federal rulemaking has reached historically-low levels, reflecting the regulatory policies of the Trump Administration, the HUD manufactured housing program, pdf-images.-2jpgunder its current administrator, continues to churn out new and amended regulatory requirements at an aggressive pace.
+[vc_row][vc_column][vc_column_text]At a time when federal rulemaking has reached historically-low levels, reflecting the regulatory policies of the Trump Administration, the HUD manufactured housing program, under its current administrator, continues to churn out new and amended regulatory requirements at an aggressive pace.

 In addition to the pending “Interpretative Bulletin” for manufactured home foundations in freezing climates and related efforts to effectively dictate installation standards in all 50 states, the Department, in the latest edition of its Semi-Annual Regulatory Agenda (SRA), published in the Federal Register on August 24, 2017 (copy attached), indicates that it will soon issue a proposed rule that – as described by HUD –would “add new standards that would establish requirements for carbon monoxide detection, stairways, fire safety considerations for attached garages, and draftstops when there is a usable space above and below the concealed space of a floor/ceiling assembly.”
 (Emphasis added).
 In addition, the impending proposed rule, according to HUD, “would establish requirements for venting systems to ensure that proper separation is maintained between the air intake and exhaust systems.”